andriuskv/nimus-cards/README.md

 # NimusCards

-A flashcard web application with the goal of giving users an ability to create, edit and practice flashcards using different learning methods.
+A web-based flashcard app built with React.
+Users can create decks with different types of cards, practice with them, and see their learning progress.

 [View project](https://andriuskv.github.io/nimus-cards)